Fall 2021 Milwaukee AIA Lectures

 Dr. Nicholas Cahill is Professor of Greek and Roman Art and Archaeology in the Department of Art History at the University of Wisconsin-Madison.
 Since 2008 he has directed the Archaeological Exploration of Sardis expedition, overseeing both fieldwork and serving as the series editor of the Sardis Reports, Monographs, and Studies series.
 He holds advanced degrees from the University of California-Berkeley (MA and PhD) and has areas of specialization in Greek & Roman art and archaeology; Anatolian art and archaeology; Greek city planning; interrelationships between Greece and the Near East; Achaemenid Persia; and Greek epigraphy.
 Professor Cahill’s publication projects include Household and City Organization at Olynthus (Yale University Press, 2002), co-authorship of The City of Sardis: Approaches in Graphic Recording (Harvard University Art Museums, 2003), and editor of Love for Lydia.
 A Sardis Anniversary Volume Presented to Crawford H. Greenewalt, jr. (Sardis Report 4, 2008).

 For more about Nicholas D. Cahill:

 Sneak Preview of Spring Programs

-We have an outstanding set of national and local lecturers lined up for the Spring program.
+We have several outstanding lectures lined up for the upcoming Spring program.